Seek Returns logo

 SFM has a Dividend Payout Ratio of 0%, indicating it does not currently pay a dividend.
 This is a common strategy for growth-oriented companies that reinvest all profits back into the business.

-ADM vs. SFM: A comparison of their Payout Ratio against their respective Agricultural Farm Products and Grocery Stores industry benchmarks.
+ADM vs. SFM: A comparison of their Dividend Payout Ratio (TTM) against their respective Food Products and Consumer Staples Distribution & Retail industry benchmarks.

 Dividend at a Glance